 It’s ok to get introductory help and information, or attend opening webinars or workshops, from multiple providers; but you should only sign up for detailed 1-to-1 support from a single provider.

 When you sign up with a provider to get free advice, you will usually be asked to provide your name, address, email address, phone number and Single Business Identifier (SBI) number.

 Advice providers will share some of this basic data with Defra, so that we can check that you got the support you needed.
-You might also be asked to provide details about your business and its finances, so that the advisor can give you the best possible support.
-That information will always remain confidential between you and your advisor and will not be seen by Defra.
+You might also be asked to provide details about your business and its finances, so that the adviser can give you the best possible support.
+That information will always remain confidential between you and your adviser and will not be seen by Defra.

 You can change your provider in the early stages, say after an introductory webinar, but it's not possible to change provider once you've agreed to getting more detailed 1-to-1 support.
 By building a relationship with your provider, you can give them direct feedback about the quality of their advice.